 What are the underlying mechanisms by which environmental surfaces, including minerals and bacteria, control the mobility of nutrients and contaminants in the subsurface and water bodies?

-Can biochar play a role in water treatment technologies, soil amendment, and carbon sequestration?
+What role can biochar play in water treatment technologies, soil amendment, and carbon sequestration?

 May 29, 2018 - Looking for lithium in all the right places. - University of Alberta